florencemezino/i-am-florence/README.md

 * As a recruiter, I want to have an option to contact the applicant so that I can explain the mission and give details about the job.

+* As a recruiter, I want to see testimonies / recommendations from people who worked with the applicant, so that I can have idea about how it is to work with the applicant

 2. Returning Visitors Goals